MarcoDiFrancesco/LittleProjects/Notes/Web.md

 ### Hoisting

-Thanks to hoisting all the functions and variables are decleared before everything, this means that in whatever point of the document I'm in, the varaible is already declared, by if a value is assigned below, it won't contain any value.
+Thanks to hoisting all the functions and variables with VAR (no global) are decleared before everything, this means that in whatever point of the document I'm in, the varaible is already declared, by if a value is assigned below, it won't contain any value.
 Here is an example where the variable is declared, but the value has not been assigned:

 ![hoisting example](https://i.imgur.com/bdm27F8.png)